Escaping Corporate America

 The clowns in charge would rather you stay put.
 You’re helping make them richer.
 They prefer to be the ones who travel the world while you drown in plastic things.

 But you do have control.
 Don’t expect the other passengers to help.
 You are responsible for your own happiness.
 You’ve got to take that first step.
 Get out now, go punch Bozo in his red nose, and get your money’s worth.
 Escape.

 See you on the road.

 Escaping Corporate America Is Possible!

-Coming this summer 2020.
+Coming this winter in 2020.
 Get notified as soon as the course goes live.